 Michael Trifunovic • Treasurer

 Michael began his career in the financial markets in 1995 working for investment banks such as Bain & Company, Deutsche Bank and Morgan Stanley, where he held a variety of front office roles which included trading, derivatives, risk, sales and portfolio trading.
 Michael subsequently moved into funds management working for Russell Investments where he focused on investment portfolio management and implementation servicing the Australian superannuation industry.
-Most recently Michael has served on the board of an ASX listed minerals explorer Celamin Holdings, where he also played a key role in listing the company on the ASX.
-Most recently, Michael co-founded and was managing director of a rolling stock leasing company, MineLinkTL.
-He has also worked as an investment markets consultant and freelance financial writer for various investment publications as well as Fairfax papers such as the Sydney Morning Herald and the Age.
+Most recently Michael has served on the board of an ASX listed minerals explorer Celamin Holdings, where he also played a key role in listing the company on the ASX; he has also recently been both co-founder and co-managing director of a new start-up rolling stock leasing company called Minelink.

 Dominic is one of the founders of the Chaser and has worked on all the team’s projects including the original satirical newspaper and books and its television, stage and radio shows.
 He has written three novels: Disco Boy (2009), Comrades (2010), and Man vs. Child (2013), which was completed as part of a doctorate at the University of Sydney.
 He currently hosts ABC Local Radio’s Evenings in NSW and the ACT, as well as writing a column for Daily Life and altogether too many tweets.